aditya00kumar/document-classification/README.md

 4. Run the flask app using `sudo python3 -m flask run --host=0.0.0.0 --port=80`.
 5. App can be opened on public ip provided in aws console.

-## Using gunicorn and nginx
+## Using gunicorn and nginx (needs to be configured properly for AWS machine)
-6. `pip install gunicorn`
+1. `pip install gunicorn`
-7. `sudo apt-get install nginx`
+2. `sudo apt-get install nginx`
-8. To start nginx server `sudo /etc/init.d/nginx start`
+3. To start nginx server `sudo /etc/init.d/nginx start`
-9. `sudo apt-get install gunicorn3`
+4. `sudo apt-get install gunicorn3`
-10. `gunicorn app:app -b localhost:8000 &`
+5. `gunicorn app:app -b localhost:8000 &`

 ##  Task List
-  - [X] Save the pickle files.
   - Make an api for pickle files to be consumed.

 ### Contact:
+You are welcome to contribute to the project, please send a pull request with proper feature description.
 For any suggestion/clarification please contact at aditya00kumar@gmail.com

 ### References: